MsMc24/G1-finalproject/Student Class Worksheet.md

 💦[APP#1 - Flashcards]() |

 DIRECTIONS:
 + Click the above link for APP#1 and review the target vocabulary with your partner.
++ Select the word from word list and click submit.
 + You can see meaning, pictures, and listen for pronunciation.
 ---